-Among his teachers was Fr (now St) Justin (Popovich) (+ 1979) and his mentors included Metr Antony (Khrapovitsky), First Hierarch of the Church Outside Russia and former Metropolitan of Kiev.
-Vladyka Antony told me himself in 1986 that if the great Metropolitan had not rid Russian academic theology of alien scholastic theology and the theory of satisfaction, he would not have come to serious Church life and to study theology.
+Among his teachers was Fr (now St) Justin (Popovich) (+ 1979) and his mentors included Metr Antony (Khrapovitsky), First Hierarch of the Church Outside Russia and former Metropolitan of Kiev (+ 1936).
+Vladyka Antony told me himself in 1986 that if the Metropolitan had not rid Russian academic theology of alien scholastic theology and the theory of satisfaction, he would not have come to serious Church life and to study theology.
 There was also the influence of the fathers of the Russian monastery in Milkovo and that of the icon-painter Pimen Sofronov, who taught Andrei iconography.
 In 1941 Andrei became a monk, taking the name Antony after St Antony of Kiev.
 He was soon ordained hierodeacon and in 1942 was ordained hieromonk by Metr Anastasy (Gribanovsky).
-He served in the Russian church in Belgrade and taught young people how to paint icons, drawing many to the Church.
+He served in the Russian church in Belgrade and taught young people how to paint icons, attracting many to the Church.

 In 1945 the church in Belgrade was placed under the Moscow Patriarchate.
-Patriarch Alexei I Himself made Fr Antony archimandrite on account of his zeal.
+Patriarch Alexei I himself made Fr Antony archimandrite on account of his zeal.
 Fr Antony wished to return to Russia to serve the Church there.
-However, here he was unwanted, his petitions ignored – no doubt providentially, because otherwise he would have been sent straight to the Gulag.
+However, there he was unwanted, his petitions ignored – no doubt providentially, because otherwise he would have been sent straight to the Gulag.
 Thus, after four years of patient waiting, Fr Antony accepted that it was God’s Will for him not to return to Russia, but to serve the Church in Western Europe.

-Archbishop Antony was a model Archpastor, he loved the services, which he celebrated with great care and prayer, and wrote for and edited the Diocesan magazine.
-He lived as a monk, reading or singing all the services every day, fasting strictly himself, though always indulgent towards the weaknesses of others, and took particular care of the young.
+Archbishop Antony was a model Archpastor, he loved the services, which he celebrated with great care and prayer, and wrote for and edited the Diocesan journal.
+He lived as a monk, reading or singing all the services every day, fasting strictly himself, though he was always indulgent towards the weaknesses of others, and took particular care of the young.
 He directed pilgrimages both to the Holy Land and also to the holy places of Western Europe like Lyon, the city of several early martyrs.
 In this he had been inspired by his spiritual father, the future St John, who had promoted the veneration of forgotten Western saints.
 Archbishop Antony always listened to the advice of others, other bishops and especially Athonite monks.

-Thus, Archbishop Antony kept the unity of the Church, which had been endangered by these American extremists, who had lost their roots.
-He asked for understanding for those who were hostages in Russia and urged all to keep close links with the other Local Churches of the Universal Church.
-He asked all to look not at a few individual and unworthy clerics in Russia who compromised themselves under political pressure, but to look at the faithful there, as also elsewhere.
-For Vladyka the Church inside Russia always had grace, despite unworthy ‘representatives’ there or elsewhere.
+Thus, Archbishop Antony kept the unity of the Church, which had been endangered by these American extremists, who had lost their roots and been manipulated by the secret services.
+He asked for understanding for those who were hostages in Russia and, vitally, urged all to keep close links with the other Local Churches of the Universal Church.
+He asked all not to look at a few individual and unworthy clerics in Russia who compromised themselves under political pressure, but to look at the faithful there, especially the New Martyrs and Confessors, as also elsewhere.
+(There were no martyrs in ROCOR, only in the Church inside the Soviet Union).
+For Vladyka the Church inside the USSR always had grace, despite unworthy ‘representatives’ there or elsewhere.

 He blessed the composition of the service to all the Saints of Switzerland for local use.
 He is remembered for his missionary work in Western Europe, keeping peace and love in his multinational Diocese, which he expanded to Portugal in 1992.
 True, he was let down by some.
-But when in 1987 a small group of extremist French people left him to join a Greek sect, he said to me, with a shrug of his shoulders, ‘ We’ll just have to start again’.
+But when in 1987 a small group of extremist French intellectual converts left him to join a sect, he said to me, with a shrug of his shoulders, ‘ We’ll just have to start again’.
 Perhaps his missionary consciousness was partly due to the fact that his grandfather was a Polish Roman Catholic.